 Once you have a deeper understanding of how you both relate to money, it’s time to set some mutual financial goals.
 Look at your monthly income, bills and savings and assess how you can both contribute to your plan, creating a roadmap to bring your financial dreams to life.
-If the topic gets heated or you’re not sure where to start, seek the help of an independent financial planner to get you off on the right foot.
+If the topic gets heated or you’re not sure where to start, seek the help of a financial planner to get you off on the right foot.

 3. Open three accounts